 Reason #4.
 Increase Your Privacy

 Unfortunately, phone hacking is a reality.
+You're especially vulnerable if you don't practice good digital habits.
 If you think about it, you probably know someone that's had their phone hacked.
 Maybe you've even been hacked yourself.

 If anything, there are plenty of news stories about phones getting hacked.
 Then, their personal information is available for the taking.
 On a smartphone, this can include banking information.